zachlasiuk/arm-software-developers-ads/content/install-tools/armds.md

 When you launch the IDE for the first time, you may be prompted to select the Development Studio Edition in `Help` > `Arm License Manager`.

+A free 30 day evaluation license for Arm Development Studio is also available.
+You can generate this in `Help` > `Arm License Manager` (requires Arm login).

 ## Get started {#start}

 To verify everything is installed correctly and to get started with your first project, follow the [Hello World Tutorial](https://developer.arm.com/documentation/101469/latest/Tutorials/Tutorial--Hello-World).